sofa-framework/doc/components/linearsolver/direct/svdlinearsolver.md

 	<tr>
 		<td>minSingularValue</td>
 		<td>
-Thershold under which a singular value is set to 0, for the stabilization of ill-conditioned system.
+Threshold under which a singular value is set to 0, for the stabilization of ill-conditioned system.
 		</td>
 		<td>1e-06</td>
 	</tr>